dqops/dqo/docs/checks/column/numeric/percentile-25-in-range.md

 # percentile 25 in range data quality checks

-Column level check that ensures that the percentile 25 of values in a monitored column is in an expected range.
+A column-level check that ensures that the 25th percentile of values in the monitored column is within the expected range.

 ___